NiftyApes/sellerfinancing-contracts/README.md

 #### Buyer And Seller Tickets

 5. In addition, both buyer and seller are minted an NFT loan ticket that represents ownership of their side of the loan and which they can transfer or sell to any other address.
+This allows another actor to assume the debt obligation or stream of revenue of the loan.

 #### Make A Payment and Repay Loan